Seasonal affective disorder

-- Patients can locate a mental health professional in their area by asking their primary care doctor for a referral or by contacting a mental health organization.
+- People can locate a mental health professional in their area by asking their primary care doctor for a referral or by contacting a mental health organization.
 [See Resources section of this report.]

-- The patient should describe problems briefly but specifically over the phone to any prospective therapist to get a sense of whether he or she will suit the patient's needs.
+- People should describe problems briefly but specifically over the phone to any prospective therapist to get a sense of whether they will suit their needs.

-- Patients should not be shy about considering a change in their therapist if they lack confidence in their current one.
+- People should not be shy about considering a change in their therapist if they lack confidence in their current one.

 Treating Depression During and After Pregnancy

 Up to one quarter of women experience depressive symptoms during pregnancy, and some women develop full-blown postpartum depression following delivery.
 Although a mother's depression during and after pregnancy can have serious effects on her child, researchers are still trying to determine the best methods for preventing and treating pregnancy-related depression.

 The American College of Obstetricians and Gynecologists (ACOG) recommends that pregnant women with depression receive care from a multidisciplinary team that includes the person's obstetrician, primary care physician, and mental health clinician.
 Any woman who has suicidal or psychotic symptoms during depression should immediately seek treatment from a psychiatrist.

 The use of antidepressants during pregnancy is controversial, especially for women with major depression who regularly take antidepressant medication.
 Most doctors advise women to avoid, if possible, any medications during pregnancy and nursing.
 But women with depression who stop taking antidepressants during pregnancy may be likely to have a relapse of depression, which can have negative consequences for prenatal care and subsequent mother-child bonding.
 The risks for negative outcomes are highest when depression occurs during the late second or early third trimester.
 Depression during pregnancy may also increase the risk of developing postpartum depression.